E-invoicing obligation – laws and regulations

 As this obligation poses a huge challenge for companies, transitional periods (in accordance with Section 27 (39) UStG-E) are planned for the period from 2025 to 2027.

 Despite these transitional periods, we recommend that companies transform their financial processes today.
-On the one hand, they will be immediately prepared for the receipt of e-invoices, which will be mandatory from the cut-off date.
+On the one hand, they will be immediately prepared for receiving e-invoices, which will be mandatory by the deadline.
 On the other hand, they will benefit in the long term from legal compliance and increased efficiency thanks to the fully digital and automated invoicing process.

 Which transitional periods apply to the exchange of e-invoices?